SandraBotica/ML_Project_4/report.md

  - Experimenting with binning features so as to have more columns in the DataFrame.
  - Removing columns.
 #### Hyperparameters
- - Changing the train_test_split with train-size = 0.2, rather than the deafult setting of 0.25, was also tried, but this did not help the model accuracy.
+ - Changing the train_test_split with test-size = 0.2 and then 0.3, rather than the deafult setting of 0.25, was also tried, but this did not help the model accuracy.
 ## Results
 The logistic regression model was better at predicting the `1` (More chance of heart disease > 50% diameter narrowing) label then the `0` (Less chance of heart disease < 50% diameter narrowing) labels.
 This may be due to the bias of data having 41 `1`s and only 35 `0`s.